The 7 Benefits of Being a Caretaker

 "If you want Meher Mount, I will keep it for you through hell, fire and damnation!"
 Agnes Baron, co-founder and caretaker of Meher Mount from 1946 to 1994, wrote to Avatar Meher Baba in 1952.
 Meher Baba replied that she should keep it by all means, and He sent her His love.

-Today's caretakers continue this legacy and help preserve Meher Mount for generations to come in honor of Meher Baba.
+Today's caretakers continue Agnes Baron's legacy and help preserve Meher Mount for generations to come in honor of Meher Baba.

 During His visit, Meher Baba said, "I love Meher Mount very much and feel happy here."